mozilla-extensions/dnssec-interference/README.md

 - NEWONE (a new record type that is not standardized)
 - NEWTWO (another new record type that is not standardized)

 Finally, we will check whether we got the expected responses (or any response at all).
-To run this study, we will deploy a Mozilla addon to Firefox desktop clients.
-Users that have opted out of telemetry or participating in studies will not receive the addon.
+To run this study, we will deploy a privileged addon to a sample of Firefox desktop clients.
+Clients that have opted out of telemetry or participating in studies will not receive the addon.

 This data should inform whether it is worth implementing DNSSEC validation in Firefox.
 If DNSSEC records are frequently dropped by network middleboxes, then Firefox clients may not get much benefit from attempting to validate DNSSEC in the first place.
 It may also inform whether it is viable to use new record types-such as HTTPS--to implement DNS-over-HTTPS resolver discovery.
 If HTTPS records are frequently dropped by network middleboxes, then clients can not reliably discover local DoH resolvers.